Trusley as a conservation areaPlease click here for a copy of South Derbyshire's 2013 document "Trusley Conservation Area: Character Statement."

 - Trusley Brook Farm and its land have been taken "in hand" and the house is now rented out as a home.

 - Trusley Brook outbuildings were converted for light industrial use and, for a few years, used as a micro-brewery.
-In November 2013 a local company applied for planning permission for sheds and others changes suitable for developing and testing explosives.
+A local company now uses them for developing and testing explosives.

 - The land at Broad Close Farm has been taken "in hand" and the house is now rented out to the retired farmer who was previously the tenant.

-- Grainsfield Cottages, near Osleston on the border with Thurvaston, have been demolished and are being replaced by modern homes.
+- Grangefields Cottages, near Osleston on the border with Thurvaston, have been sold, demolished and replaced by two modern homes.